Most Popular Cryptocurrencies

 A cryptocurrency is a virtual or digital currency that uses cryptography to secure its transactions and control the creation of new units.
 It is distributed in a somewhat anonymous fashion and 100% transparent.
 Every transaction is recorded on a digital ledger called a blockchain.

 Altcoins refer to any cryptocurrency other than Bitcoin.
-They are still cryptocurrencies, but they can have different functions and be created in various ways, such as mining-based coins, stablecoins, memecoins, and security tokens.
+They are still cryptocurrencies, but they can have different functions and are created in various ways, such as mining-based coins, stablecoins, memecoins, and security tokens.

 Cryptocurrencies can be used for investment, purchasing goods and services, and decentralized financial services (Defi) solutions.
 They can be used for staking, trading, and investing in other blockchain-based projects and decentralized organizations.